 Over the past several years, we have implemented internal restructurings and reorganizations designed to reduce the size and cost of our operations, improve operational efficiencies and reprioritize investments, enhance our ability to pursue market opportunities and accelerate our technology development initiatives.
 In February 2021, we announced a significant reorganization to create two new business groups linked to our security and edge delivery technologies as well as establishing a unified global sales force.
-During the first quarter of 2023, management committed to an action to restructure certain parts of the company, including reducing headcount, to enable it to prioritize investments in the fastest growing areas of the business.
+During the first quarter of 2023 and the third quarter of 2024, management committed to an action actions to restructure certain parts of the company, Company, including reducing headcount, to enable it to prioritize investments in the fastest growing areas of the business. business and redeploy resources to support the Company's strategic investments.
 We may take similar steps in the future as we seek to realize operating synergies, optimize our operations to achieve our target operating model and profitability objectives, respond to market forces or better reflect changes in the strategic direction of our business.
 Disruptions in operations may occur as a result of taking these actions.
-Taking these actions may also result in significant expense for us, including with respect to workforce reductions, as well as decreased productivity due to employee distraction and unanticipated employee turnover.
+Taking these actions may also result in significant expense, for us, including with respect to workforce reductions, as well as decreased productivity due to employee distraction and unanticipated employee turnover.
 Substantial expense or business disruptions resulting from restructuring and reorganization activities could adversely affect our operating results.